open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-crowdin-integration.md

 ![Edit Context](images/vi-edit-context.png)

 Hurray!
-You have completed the instructions for Crowdin Integration!
+You have completed the instructions for Crowdin Integration.